Zane McIntyre

-Zane McIntyre (né Gothberg; born August 20, 1992) is an American professional ice hockey goaltender who is currently playing with the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
+Zane McIntyre (né Gothberg; born August 20, 1992) is an American professional ice hockey goaltender who is currently playing with the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
 McIntyre was selected by the Boston Bruins in the sixth round (165th overall) of the 2010 NHL Entry Draft.

 Playing career

 McIntyre came to the University of North Dakota after playing junior hockey in the United States Hockey League (USHL) with the Fargo Force where he was named the 2011–12 USHL Goaltender of the Year.
 McIntyre committed to play collegiate hockey with NCAA Division I University of North Dakota men's ice hockey team which competes in the National Collegiate Hockey Conference (NCHC) conference.

 After his junior season with North Dakota in 2014–15 season, McIntyre turned pro in agreeing to a two-year entry-level contract with the Boston Bruins on June 23, 2015.

 Partly due to Bruins primary goaltender Tuukka Rask sustaining a groin injury at the season's start, on October 25, 2016, McIntyre made his NHL debut in a 5–0 loss to the Minnesota Wild.
 The following night, on October 26, he was the starting goaltender for the Bruins in a 5–2 loss to the New York Rangers.
 On July 14, 2017, during the off-season McIntyre, along with fellow Providence Bruins goaltender Malcolm Subban, were each re-signed by the Boston Bruins for two years, at $650,000 per year.

 After spending his first four professional seasons within the Bruins organization, McIntyre left as a free agent to sign a one-year, two-way contract with the Vancouver Canucks on July 1, 2019.
 McIntyre was assigned by the Canucks to begin the 2019–20 season with AHL affiliate, the Utica Comets.
 In sharing the starting duties with prospect Michael DiPietro, McIntyre posted 11 wins 24 games.
 He was briefly recalled by the Canucks however did not feature in a game.